tidesdb/tidesdb/doc/03-administration/troubleshooting.md

 where writers waited, so a tail is attributable without a debugger.
 Compare each reason's longest single wait against the tail you measured — whichever matches is where the time went.

+If `manifest_commit` dominates, installers are queueing behind the catalogue rather than the data.
+Under a syncing mode each commit carries an fsync and periodically a rollover that rewrites the whole catalogue, both under a lock every flush install, compaction install and DDL needs, so this grows with the install rate.
+Under `TDB_SYNC_NONE` a commit is bookkeeping only and should be microseconds, so a large total there means something is holding that lock rather than the commit being expensive.

+If no reason accounts for the tail you measured, the wait was somewhere the taxonomy does not cover — the counters name the waits the engine knows how to attribute, not every place a thread can stop.
+Allocation, the filesystem, and thread creation are all outside them.
+That is the point to capture stacks from the stalled threads rather than to keep reading counters, which is how the two rotation-lock violations in [invariants](/internals/invariants) were found.

 If `wal_append` dominates, compare the two classes in [`tidesdb_get_io_stats`](/reference/statistics#tidesdb_get_io_stats).
 When `sstable` is moving several times the bytes the `wal` is, the log's writes are queued behind flush and compaction, and